 Of course, there are also a few adverbs that don’t follow the “add -mente” rule.
 The most common irregular adverbs are:

 Remember those two and you should have no problem making basic sentences with adverbs.

-At some point, unless you are the most positive person in the world, you’re going to want to make your sentences negative.
+At some point, unless you’re the most positive person in the world, you’re going to have to make your sentences negative.

-The good news is that in Spanish negativity is really easy.
-Easier than in English.
+The good news is that, in Spanish, negation is really easy—easier than in English, in fact.

 Just add “no” before the verb.
 That’s it.

 So Juan escribe (Juan writes) becomes Juan no escribe (Juan doesn’t write).

 Why Juan doesn’t write isn’t clear in this instance, but that’s the good thing about the basics.